 It's not just you anymore.
 Your whole family bears the consequences of your addiction, especially your children.

 Your children learn what normal life looks like from you.
-They will see your drug use, mood swings and destructive behavior as "normal."
+They will see your substance use, mood swings and destructive behavior as "normal."
 This unpredictable home life will often cause children to develop anxiety disorders.

 What's worse is that children automatically trust their parents as authorities.
 They don't understand what you're going through.
 They'll think your unpredictable or destructive behavior is their fault.